intercom/example-basic-javascript-install/README.md

 # Basic JavaScript example Intercom installation

-This is the absolute minimum you need to add the Intercom Messenger to your website.
+This is the absolute minimum you need to add the Intercom Messenger to your website for visitors (anonymous users).

 ## Instructions